On the Platform page, you can select which versions of Windows your installer should support.

 The option for future versions of Windows allows your installer to run on Windows 11 or any version of Windows numbered greater than 10, if such a version of Windows is ever released.
 How well your installer and application will work on such a version of Windows will of course depends on how well Microsoft maintains backward compatibility with Windows 10.

 Windows 10 version 1709 (Fall Creators Update) added a new feature to Windows Defender called Controlled Folder Access.
 It is disabled by default.
 It can be enabled via the Virus & Threat Protection settings in Windows Defender.
-It then prevents applications from writing to folders that are normally used to store personal files.
+In Windows 10 version 1803 (April 2018 Update) this setting is labeled as ransomware protection.
+If enabled this prevents applications from writing to folders that are normally used to store personal files.
 That includes the Desktop and Documents folders.
-Additional folders can be added to the protection list, but the standard folders cannot be removed from it.
+Additional folders can be added to the protection list.
+The standard folders cannot be removed from it.
 Even applications such as installers that run with Administrator privileges are blocked by Controlled Folder Access.
 If an application is to write to the Desktop and Documents folders, then it has to be added to the list of applications allowed through Controlled Folder Access.

 When you enter a company name and application name on the Project page, DeployMaster automatically chooses default installation folders.
 None of these eight folders are protected by Controlled Folder Access (unless explicitly added by the user).
 When you add a new component to the Files page, DeployMaster adds a number of standard folders.
 When using the automatically chosen default installation folders, the only standard folder that is protected by Controlled Folder Access is the %DESKTOP% folder.
 So if you use only these default folders, then the only aspect of your installer that may be blocked by Controlled Folder Access is creating desktop shortcuts.

-Tick "temporarily add the installer as an allowed application" if you want your installer to automatically add itself as an application allowed through Controlled Folder Access.
+Tick "temporarily add the installer as an allowed application" if you want your installer to automatically add itself as an application allowed through Controlled Folder Access, if Controlled Folder Access is enabled.
 It will do this after the user has clicked a button to start the installation and passed the elevation prompt to give the installer Administrator privileges.
 Windows Defender takes a couple of seconds to process the settings change.
 The installer needs to restart itself for the new privileges to take effect.
 It does this automatically.
-But the user will notice the delay between clicking the button and the installer actually starting.
+During all this the installer shows a progress meter making the user aware of this process.
 Some users may not appreciate installers that automatically change security settings.
-So you'll need to decide whether your installer does anything that may be blocked by Controlled Folder Access that is important enough to have it allow itself through.
+You'll need to decide whether your installer does anything that may be blocked by Controlled Folder Access that is important enough to have it allow itself through.

 The installer does not get Administrator privileges when installing for the current user without admin rights and when creating a portable installation.
 Then it cannot add itself or any other applications to the applications allowed through Controlled Folder Access.
 It will silently ignore the options to add itself and any installed executables as allowed applications.

-If your installer places essential files in folders that may be protected by Controlled Folder Access, then you should turn on the option to test and warn if the installer cannot write to the Documents folder.
-This folder is represented by %MYDOCUMENTS% in DeployMaster.
-This folder is always protected by Controlled Folder Access if it is enabled.
-If you turn on this option, your installer tries to create a temporary file in this folder.
-It does this after the user starts the installation and after the installer has added itself as an application allowed through Controlled Folder Access (if enabled an possible).
-If creating the temporary file fails, your installer shows the warning if the installer cannot write to the desktop folder.
+If your installer places essential files in folders that may be protected by Controlled Folder Access, then you should turn on the option to warn if Controlled Folder Access is enabled and the installer can't allow itself through.
+Your installer then checks the Windows Defender settings in the registry to see whether it is being blocked by Controlled Folder Access.
+If it is then your installer shows the warning if the installer cannot write to the desktop folder.
 You should use the placeholder %FILE% in this warning to indicate the executable file that needs to be allowed through Controlled Folder Access.
 This file will be the actual installer in the user's temporary files folder.
 It will not be the file that the user downloaded.
 That file is only a stub that extracts and runs the actual installer.
 It is the actual installer that needs to be allowed through Controlled Folder Access.

 If your installer adds shortcuts to itself in %APPMENU% and %DESKTOP% then you may choose to silently ignore errors creating desktop shortcuts.
 Controlled Folder Access blocks the creation of desktop shortcuts.
 It does not block the creation of Start Menu shortcuts.
 If adding a desktop shortcut is the only thing your installer does that Controlled Folder Access doesn't like, then you may want to turn on this option and turn off the previous two options.
 There's no need to slow down your installer or bother the user with warnings and errors merely to create a desktop shortcut.
 The user can manually add a desktop shortcut later by dragging your application's icon from the Start Menu onto the Desktop.